 The primary purpose of the Audit Committee is to oversee the Company's accounting and financial reporting processes and the audits of the financial statements of the Company.
-The Committee's function is more fully described in its charter, which the Board has adopted and is included as Annex A to this proxy statement.
+The Committee's function is more fully described in its written charter, which the Board has adopted.
 The Committee reviews the charter on an annual basis.
-The Board annually reviews the standards of independence for audit committee members and under Nasdaq National Market listing standards and Security and Exchange Commission rules and has determined that each member of the Committee meets those standards.
+The Board annually reviews the independence of the members of the Committee under standards of independence for audit committee members and established by the Nasdaq National Market listing standards and Security and Exchange Commission rules and has determined that each member of the Committee is independent under those standards.

 Management is responsible for the preparation, presentation, and integrity of the Company's financial statements, accounting and financial reporting principles, internal controls, and procedures designed to ensure compliance with accounting standards, applicable laws and regulations.
-The Company's independent auditors, BDO Seidman, LLP, are responsible for performing an independent audit of the consolidated financial statements and expressing an opinion on the conformity of those financial statements with generally accepted accounting principles.
+The Company's independent auditors, BDO Seidman, LLP, are responsible for performing an independent audit of the consolidated financial statements and management's assessment of internal controls over financial reporting and expressing an opinion on the conformity of those financial statements with generally accepted accounting principles and management's assessment of internal controls over financial controls over financial controls.

-The Committee has reviewed and discussed the audited financial statements of the Company for the fiscal year ended December 31, 2003 with the Company's management and has discussed with BDO Seidman, LLP the matters required to be discussed by Statement on Auditing Standards Board Standard No. 61, as amended, "Communication with Audit Committees."
+The Committee has reviewed and discussed the audited financial statements of the Company for the fiscal year ended December 31, 2004 and management's assessment of internal controls over financial reporting as of December 31, 2004, with the Company's management and has discussed with BDO Seidman, LLP the matters required to be discussed by Statement on Auditing Standards Board Standard No. 61, as amended, "Communication with Audit Committees."
 In addition, BDO Seidman, LLP has provided the Audit Committee with the written disclosures and the letter required by the Independence Standards Board Standard No. 1, "Independence Discussions with Audit Committees," and the Audit Committee has discussed with BDO Seidman, LLP their independence.

-Based on these reviews and discussions, the Audit Committee recommended to the Board of Directors that the audited financial statements be included in the Company's Annual Report on Form 10-K for the fiscal year ended December 31, 2003, for filing with the Securities and Exchange Commission.
+Based on these reviews and discussions, the Audit Committee recommended to the Board of Directors that the audited financial statements and management's report on its assessment of internal controls over financial reporting be included in the Company's Annual Report on Form 10-K for the fiscal year ended December 31, 2004, for filing with the Securities and Exchange Commission.